boreec/boreec.github.io/_tabs/projects.md

 configuration and observing how it evolves.
 It is Turing complete and can simulate a universal constructor or any other Turing machine.

-This one is probably a classic.
-I wrote many versions in several languages, but for some reason I only managed to find the one I made during my multi-agent systems class at University while we were learning NetLogo.
+<p align="justify">This one is probably a classic.
+I wrote many versions in
+several languages, but for some reason I only managed to find the one I made during my multi-agent systems class at university while we were learning NetLogo.</p>

 - **Tech Stack:** NetLogo
 - **Source Code:** [GitLab](https://gitlab.com/boreec/gol_1)